GeyserMC/GeyserWiki/_docs/geyser/faq.md

 title: FAQ
 ---

+# Frequently Asked Questions
+Here you can find answers to frequently asked questions about Geyser - if you have a question that isn't answered here, feel free to ask in our [Discord](https://discord.gg/GeyserMC)!

 ## How Does it Work?
 Geyser works as a translator, translating both the incoming and outgoing packets to a format both the client and server can understand.
 With this being said, it emulates a Minecraft: Java Edition client, so the server actually thinks you're joining from Java Edition.
 Regardless of the server or what plugins it has installed, you can join it with Geyser (as long as the server supports the latest vanilla (unmodified) Minecraft version).